-The Royal Rules Meghan Markle Has To Follow Now That She's A Duchess Are Intense
+12 Intense Royal Rules Meghan Markle Has To Follow Now That She's a Duchess

 Meghan Markle, Duchess of Sussex, is now English royalty, and with that noble title comes a lot of responsibility and a whole new set of rules.
 The duchess did have to follow a certain amount of royal protocol when she was engaged to Prince Harry, but the royal rules Meghan Markle has to follow now that she's a duchess are even more extensive.
 Let's put it this way: it's a good thing Meghan's a trained actress because she has a lot of memorizing to do.